Reporting and General Instructions

 - For outdoor exercise activities as described by the Maine CDC, “such as swimming or hiking, provided that [quarantined students] abide by physical distancing guidelines and avoid contact with other people.”
 Students cannot exercise with others and while outdoors, cannot enter any buildings, including the Athletics and Recreation Center.
 They must return to their room immediately following the completion of exercise activities.

 Any time a quarantined student leaves the room for permitted actions, they must wear a face covering, routinely wash their hands, and practice social distancing.
 Students will be given an Occupancy Agreement that extensively lists the policies and protocols regarding their stay in quarantine.
 Failure to comply with any of these terms is a violation of Colby policy.

 Access to General Support

 Students will have access to support while in quarantine.
-Sandeep Kaur, a member of the COVID-19 Response Team, is the College’s primary student support coordinator.
 The COVID-19 Response Team can provide assistance with facilitating communications with faculty or administrative staff, personal needs, and deliveries of materials needed for academic work, as well as to answer general questions about the quarantine process.
 To reach them, email firstname.lastname@example.org.
 Medical/health questions should be directed to the Health Services at email@example.com or 207- 859-4460.

-Health Testing and Screening will work with quarantined students to provide daily COVID-19 testing.
-Students quarantined off campus will be tested at their quarantine location during each testing day (Monday – Saturday).
-Questions regarding testing should be directed to firstname.lastname@example.org.
+Health Testing and Screening will work with quarantined students to provide COVID-19 testing.
+A member of the COVID testing team will directly coordinate testing times with quarantined students.
+Any questions regarding testing should be directed to firstname.lastname@example.org.

 Access to Meals